88th Rifle Division (Soviet Union): Into Western Russia and Belarus

 The attack was resumed at dawn on 8 August and gained more ground from the 113th Infantry which was now near collapse.
 By early afternoon the 260th Grenadier Regiment cracked after losing a key position and the 220th Division surged into the gap just east of the Vop.
 The only substantial reserve available to German 4th Army was the 18th Panzergrenadier Division which was ordered into the counterattack.
 As it arrived it could only fill the gap left by the routed units of the 113th.
 The next day the two Soviet corps continued to try to batter their way through the German line but were stymied by 18th Panzergrenadiers; during this fighting Colonel Bolotov was killed by German tank or assault gun fire on his command post.
 He would be replaced by Col. Gavrill Alekseevich Bulanov on 12 August.
 The 42nd Guards Tanks failed to reach the highway and lost 35 tanks in the process.
 On the other hand a major counterattack by 18th Panzergrenadier failed to restore the original front line due to heavy Soviet artillery fire and the obstacle of the Vedosa.
 After three days of fighting the situation was a stalemate, but the German reserve was fixed in place.

 Within a few days the stalemate on the Smolensk front had become general.
 As of 1 September the 45th Corps consisted of the 88th and 251st Rifle Divisions.
-Western Front's offensive finally resumed on 15 September and by the end of the day Yartsevo was finally liberated.
+Western Front's offensive finally resumed on 15 September and by the end of the day Yartsevo was liberated.
 45th Corps was transferred to 68th Army on 18 September and over the following week the 68th and 31st Armies pressed to encircle Smolensk, which was finally taken early in the morning of 25 September.
 On 9 October the 88th came under the command of Col. Fyodor Trofimovich Kovtunov.
 During this month the division continued to advance towards the Belorussian border with 68th Army, but later that month 45th Corps rejoined the 31st Army.